ooaklee/ghatd/docs/adr/adr014-local-email-inbox-for-development.md

 ## Rollout

-GHATD will document the local inbox workflow in the Email Manager guide and examples.
+GHATD documents the local inbox workflow in the Email Manager guide and examples.
 Host applications that currently rely on raw local email logs should switch to `LoggingEmailProvider`, set real provider sending to disabled in local development, attach `AttachLocalInboxRoutes`, and open